 - Georgia travel tips – know before you go

 - 45+ beautiful places in Georgia – from cities to mountains, from lakes to unusual nature wonders

 - Welcome to Georgia [Musical] – understand Georgian culture in a more fun way

 - 37+ Georgian meals to try – everything that you need to try

 Georgian cuisine is quite diverse, as each region has its typical and traditional meals.
 Some of those Georgian dishes are long lost, some are having a comeback, while others are offered with a modern twist in various Georgian restaurants in Tbilisi and major cities.

 Listing every meal would have made this already long post even longer.
 So, I decided to present some of the most favorite traditional Georgian food and drinks every traveler should try.

 Khinkali, or Georgian dumplings, is the most popular dish among locals and foreigners.
 Originally made from minced pork and beef meat filling, the variations also include potato, mushroom, and cheese, to name a few.

-Initially, the Khinkali comes from the mountainous regions, such as Tusheti and Khevsureti.
+Initially, the Khinkali comes from mountainous regions, such as Tusheti and Khevsureti.
 However, today, it’s spread all across the country.
 Therefore, the best places to try authentic Georgian dumplings are in those regions.